zonika/google-map-todo.js-web-0715-public/README.md

 1. Find the user's location using JavaScript
 2. Use the user's location to render a Google map

 [Here's a video](https://s3-us-west-2.amazonaws.com/readme-photos/google_map_todo.mov) of the functionality we're going for.
-To accomplish this todo, you will need set your latitude and longitude for the spec, to create a new Firefox profile, and alter the two files in the `public/javascripts` folder.
+To accomplish this todo, you will need set your latitude and longitude for the spec, create a new Firefox profile, and alter the two files in the `public/javascripts` folder.

 ## Instructions